michelenzoetoundi/michelenzoetoundi/README.md

 ## 🚀 Who Am I?

 I hold a Bachelor's Degree in Telecoms Engineering with a major in Computer Science and Networks.
-I am learning **Data Science**, **Artificial Intelligence**, and **Philosophy**.
-My ambition is to contribute to a new way of thinking about knowledge in Africa: a vision that is rooted, simple, alive, and capable of inspiring real transformation.

-I believe technology — especially data — can become a powerful tool to rebuild our institutions, our educational systems, and our relationship with the world.
+I am now focusing on **Data Science & Artificial Intelligence**, consolidating my foundations in Python, R, SQL, statistics, and machine learning, with a passion for turning data into actionable insights.

 ---